Literature / A Night in the Lonesome October

 - Master of Disguise: The Great Detective.
-He uses about half a dozen disguises in the course of the novel, each good enough to fool all the human characters (but not Snuff's nose).
+He uses about half a dozen disguises in the course of the novel, each good enough to fool all the human characters (but only one of which is good enough to fool Snuff's nose).

 - Misplaced Wildlife: Bubo is a pack rat, so ought to be in North America rather than London.